joranbeasley/SDISerial/README.md

 //main loop
 void loop(){
     //print to uart
-    Serial.println("Begin Command: ?R0!");
+    Serial.println("Begin Command: ?M!");

-    //send measurement query (R0) to the first device on our bus char* resp = connection.sdi_query("?M!",1000);//1 second timeout
+    //send measurement query (M) to the first device on our bus char* resp = connection.sdi_query("?M!",1000);//1 second timeout
     //this really just returns a message that tells you the maximum wait before the measurement is ready